mondoohq/docs/docs/mql/mql-write.md

 The previous section covered builtin types.
 Most often, however, MQL is used to interact with IT systems in your environments.
 These are accessed via a structured data graph that exposes all the information.

-If you havea been following these examples, you have already used one such schema: The OS schema.
+If you have a been following these examples, you have already used one such schema: The OS schema.
 When you `cnspec shell` without additional arguments you are using the `os` provider to connect to your local system.

 **Providers** expose all types of systems to your MQL queries.
 They populate your MQL namespace with keywords that allow you to interact with your system.